michielvaneerd/device-frame/README.md

 ## Adding new devices

-Devices are defined in the [frames.json](./src/frames.json) file.
-For a device frame to be used, you need to add an entry to this file and download a device frame PNG.
+Devices are defined in the [device-frame.json](./src/device-frame.json) file.
+If you want to add a device, copy this file to `~/device-frame.json` and add the entry there.
+The script will first look for this file and then for the default one and merge the two with your copied file prioritized.

 ```json
 {